PLEASE READ THE FOLLOWING REGULATIONS CAREFULLY

 A film is considered a Short if it is 40 minutes or less

-A film is considered a Feature for entry and categorisation purposes if it is 41 minutes or more
+A film is considered a Feature if it is 41 minutes or more

 Preview Screener formats

-- Secure online link.
-MUST be password protected with no time restrictions applied before May 2014
+- Secure online link using either Vimeo (preferred) or YouTube.
+MUST be password protected with no time restrictions applied before 1 July 2015

 To be eligible for consideration, all films must meet the following requirements: